Kang Dynasty: Plot summary

-Kang the Conqueror appears with his son Marcus, the new Scarlet Centurion, in front of the United Nations after Marcus is barely defeated by Goliath, Triathlon, Iron Man, Vision, Wasp, and Warbird, and destroys the building using a blast from a space base, Damocles, which is shaped like a giant sword, but when Wasp talks of the murders he has committed, he shows none of the occupants have been killed.
+Kang the Conqueror appears with his son Marcus, the new Scarlet Centurion, in front of the United Nations after Marcus is barely defeated by Goliath, Triathlon, Iron Man, Vision, Wasp, and Warbird, and destroys the United Nations building.
+However, Kang reveals that none of the building's occupants were killed.
 Kang creates a force-field around the group, and shows many visions of the Earth's possible futures, all of them dark and horrific.
 At first it is thought he intends to help the Earth, but then he announces that he wishes to conquer it to save it.
-Kang tells the UN that he will strike at France first.
+Kang tells the United Nations that he will strike France first.
 He then announces that any who conquer land in his name will have a place in his new order.
-Several groups and foes—including the Presence, the Deviants, and Attuma's Atlanteans, attack across the world.
-Kang knew that against an invading army the Earth would unite but against their own, they would be fractured.
-He then teleports away with the Centurion, by threatening to strike with lethal force if they make another attack.
-Meanwhile, the Presence is attacking Russia with a group of radioactive ghost-like creatures that most of the Soviet-Super Soldiers have been turned into and who several Avengers member meet.
+Kang teleports away with the Centurion, threatening to strike with lethal force.

-After these attacks are stopped, Kang launches his invasion of Europe with his army from the far future.
-The Avengers and UN troops fight back valiantly at the ramparts they had constructed, while the American forces are occupied with an attack by the self-proclaimed Master of The World, who creates technological towers capable of resisting Kang around all major North American cities.
-Warbird finally manages to kill him—with some subtle assistance from Kang's son, who is infatuated with her.
+Kang launches his invasion of Europe with his army from the far future.
+The Avengers try to infiltrate Kang's starship, Damocles.

-The Avengers try to infiltrate Kang's starship, Damocles Base.
-Meanwhile, as part of a wrap up to a long-running plotline, the Avengers discover that the religious cult known as the Triune Understanding is trying to protect Earth from a mysterious threat named the Triple Evil.
 After the attack fails, the Avengers who had launched the attack (including Captain America) are stranded in space.
-Kang seizes control of the Sentinel Fleet the US planned to protect themselves with, and uses a futuristic weapon to devastate Washington DC and kill millions.
+Kang uses a futuristic weapon to attack Washington, D.C., killing millions.
 With the threat of more such attacks, the world has no choice but to surrender to Kang, with the Wasp personally doing so for the Avengers.
+Warbird, with assistance from Scarlet Centurion, kills the Master of the World, who has created technological towers capable of resisting Kang.